Washington Career Development Association

 * Image Above: 2015 WCDA Founding Leadership Board

-The seed for my interest in career counseling was planted when I experienced the pain of a misfitting occupation and bloomed when I was required to teach a high school career exploration class.
-My interest in career development has not waivered over the last three decades.
+The seed for my interest in career counseling was planted when I experienced the pain of a misfitting occupation and bloomed when required to teach a high school career exploration class.
+My interest in career development has not waivered since, over the past three decades.
 I have been happily employed as a career counselor at Central Washington University since 2012 and serve students in the College of the Sciences.
-I was part of the team that founded the new WCDA and am very committed to seeing it continue to grow, flourish, and be a significant unifying influence and resource for those serving Washington’s career development professionals and the people they serve.
+I was part of the team that founded the new WCDA and am committed to seeing it continue to grow, flourish, and be a significant, unifying influence and resource for Washington’s career development professionals and the people they serve.

 Interested in Leadership Opportunities?